Brilliant Graphic Design Books You Need in Your Collection

 In the digital age, information is more accessible than ever before.
 Any information you want is just a few taps away on your smart devices.
 However, with this expanding library of references and information available digitally, many of us graphic designers have forgotten the beauty and excitement of holding an actual graphic design book in our hands.

 Not only are we missing this intimate relationship with our literature, but also losing out on the actual knowledge that is so easily accessible from them too.
 So, if you count yourself as a graphic designer, then you better fill up your empty bookshelves with these 7 best graphic design books that are sure to help you in your journey!

 #1.
 Typography Book: Just My Type

 by Simon Garfield

 A big part of graphic design are the fonts.
 Garfield’s deep dive into typography implores you to look closely at your beloved fonts and realize their major contribution to any piece of design.
 A good font can hide in plain sight and speak to an audience almost subconsciously, having the power to make (or ruin) any work.
+In contrast, a bad font can negatively influence your design work.
 Pick out the right font for your designs using this design book.

 by Michael Beirut